+Students often self-refer, or approach wellbeing with the support of a friend, though teachers and parents are also encouraged to refer students to the wellbeing team for a wellbeing conversation.

+If you have any wellbeing concerns for your young person, parents/carers are encouraged to contact either:

+Andrew Thickins

+Wellbeing Leader

+andrew.thickins@kew.vic.edu.au

+Rosemary Carter

+School Chaplin

+Rosemary.Carter@kew.vic.edu.au

+Anna Moriarty

+Mental Health Care Practitioner

+Anna.Moriarty@kew.vic.edu.au

+CONNECT

 The Connect program has been implemented to build community, promote connectedness and enhance student learning and wellbeing.
 It creates the opportunity for one staff member to become a significant adult figure in the life of each student who can provide care and support on a personal level.
 Research shows that a positive relationship with an adult figure outside the immediate family acts as a protective factor in a young person's life.
-Students participate in a weekly session with the same staff member who mentors them through their time at the school.
+Students participate in a fortnightly session with the same staff member who mentors them through their time at the school.
 Connect sessions provide a student with a smaller group of peers with whom they can interact to develop meaningful, supportive relationships.
 Building strong, positive relationships is central to the health and wellbeing of all individuals in a community and the Connect program provides a forum for this to occur.
 The Connect program material has been designed to support student learning in Values Education, Careers Competencies and the Personal Learning and Interpersonal Development domains of the Victorian Curriculum.

+Programs & Services

+CAREERS COUNSELLING

+Early in Semester 2, all Year 9, 10 and 11 students will have a one on one interview with a member of staff to discuss their pathways and subject choices.
+Students may also follow this up with individual counselling with the Careers Leader.
+This process provides considerable benefits in assisting students to select subjects for their VCE program and due care is given to selecting the necessary subjects that accord with particular tertiary requirements.

+Throughout the year, students receive weekly

+Careers News bulletins sent to their individual school

+email addresses.